ZenoxZX/apartment-cleaner/README.md

-# apartment-cleaner
+# Apartment Caretaker Simulator

-A simulation game where you play as an apartment caretaker, keeping the building clean and residents happy.
+A simple simulation game where you manage daily cleaning tasks as an apartment caretaker.